getml/reflect-cpp/docs/supporting_your_own_format.md

     /// Returns an rfl::Error if `_var` cannot be cast as an array. rfl::Result<InputArrayType> to_array(const InputVarType& _var) const noexcept {...}

-    /// _fct is a function that turns the field name into the field index of the
-    /// struct.
-It returns -1, if the fields does not exist on the struct.
-This
-    /// returns an std::array that can be used to build up the struct.
-    /// See below for a more comprehensive explanation. template <size_t size, class FunctionType>
-    std::array<std::optional<InputVarType>, size> to_fields_array(
-        const FunctionType _fct, const InputObjectType& _obj) const noexcept {...}

-    /// Iterates through an object and writes the contained key-value pairs into
-    /// a vector.
-    std::vector<std::pair<std::string, InputVarType>> to_map(
-        const InputObjectType& _obj) const noexcept {...}

     /// Casts _var as an InputObjectType.
     /// Returns an rfl::Error if `_var` cannot be cast as an object. rfl::Result<InputObjectType> to_object(